boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/100-stacked-area-chart.md

 #### Text Width

-This option allows you to set the maximum width for the Legend Items and it is applicable only if text-overflow is set as Trim or Wrap.
+This option allows you to set the maximum width for the legend items, and it is applicable only if text-overflow is set as Trim or Wrap.

 ![Legend Text Width Option in chart](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-area-chart/legend-text-overflow-width-option.png)

 ![Legend Text Width in chart](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-area-chart/legend-text-overflow-width.png)

-If you uncheck the `Show Legend` property in the property panel, the dependent properties, which are the **legend color**, **legend position**, **customization button** and **legend title** are also hidden.
+If you uncheck the `Show Legend` property in the property panel, the dependent properties, which are the **legend color**, **legend position**, **customization button** and **legend title**, are also hidden.

-> **NOTE:** For single series, Legend wont be visible.
+> **NOTE:** For a single series, the legend won't be visible.

 #### Link

 ![Linking](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-area-chart/linking.png)

-You can enable linking and configure to navigate to a general URL with or without parameters.
-For more details, refer to the [Linking](/visualizing-data/working-with-widgets/linking-urls-and-dashboards/).
+You can enable linking and configure it to navigate to a general URL, whether with or without parameters.
+For more details, please refer to the [Linking](/visualizing-data/working-with-widgets/linking-urls-and-dashboards/).

 #### Axis Settings

 ![Axis settings](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-area-chart/axis-settings.png)

-This section allows you to customize the axis settings in chart.
+This section allows you to customize the axis settings in the chart.

 #### Title color

-This allows you to customize the axis title color.
+This feature allows you to customize the color of the axis title.

 ![Title color](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-area-chart/title-color.png)

 #### Label color

-This allows you to customize the axis label color.
+This feature allows you to customize the color of the axis labels.

 ![Label color](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-area-chart/label-color.png)

 #### Show Category Axis

-This allows you to enable the visibility of `Category Axis.`
+This allows you to enable the visibility of the `Category Axis.`

 ![Show Category axis](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-area-chart/show-category-axis.png)

-If you disable the `Show Category Axis` option, dependent properties such as the **Show axis title**, **Axis title text**, **Trim overflow mode**, **Trim axis labels**, **Label Rotation** and **Auto Interval** option will be hidden.
+If you disable the `Show Category Axis` option, dependent properties such as the **Show axis title**, **Axis title text**, **Trim overflow mode**, **Trim axis labels**, **Label Rotation** and **Auto Interval**, option will be hidden.

 ![Show value label](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-area-chart/show-axis.png)

 #### Show Category Axis Title

-This allows you to enable the visibility of `Category Axis` title.
+This allows you to enable the visibility of the `Category Axis` title.

 ![Show Category axis title](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-area-chart/show-category-axis-title.png)

 #### Category Axis Title

-This allows you to edit the `Category Axis` title for the chart.
-It will reflect in the x-axis name of a chart.
+This feature allows you to edit the title of the `Category Axis` for the chart, which will be displayed as the x-axis name of the chart.

 ![Category axis title](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-area-chart/category-axis-title.png)